The Tuckshop operated by the P&C.

 Need some birthday treats for the classroom?
 Tuckshop is here to help!

-COVID restrictions with bringing food into school are still in place, so if you would like the Tuckshop to provide something for your child’s class, all we need is one week’s notice.
+If you would like the Tuckshop to provide something for your child’s class, all we need is one week’s notice.

 – Ice blocks